AASports89/create-README/#sample#README.md

   ## Description
   ---
-  A tool developed using dynamic Javascript with dependency on Inquirer v8.2.4
+  A file generator tool developed using dynamic JavaScript with a json package and a dependency on Inquirer v8.2.4

   ## Table of Contents
   ---